NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 In [Tutorial/Basics/Modes of a Ring Resonator](Basics.md#modes-of-a-ring-resonator), the modes of a ring resonator were computed by performing a 2d simulation.
 This example involves simulating the *same* structure while [exploiting](../Exploiting_Symmetry.md) the fact that the system has *continuous* rotational symmetry, by performing the simulation in cylindrical coordinates.
 The simulation script is in [examples/ring-cyl.py](https://github.com/NanoComp/meep/blob/master/python/examples/ring-cyl.py).

-As always, the starting point is to import the `meep` and `argparse` library modules:
+As always, the starting point is to import the `meep` and other library modules:

 ```py
 import meep as mp